limlyang121/ToppanAssignment-MVPBooksRecords/README.md

 **Section 3.
 Setting up Backend**
 Method 1.
 Using Intellij
-using Intellij will be easier if user does not have experience terminal or cmd, User will just need to open the back-end project with "File -> Open" then select the directory like in the picture below
+using Intellij will be easier if user does not have experience terminal or cmd.
+User will just need to open the back-end project with "File -> Open" then select the directory like in the picture below
 ![image](https://user-images.githubusercontent.com/103249985/230545050-00e1aa2e-8600-4ae6-a143-2884456ceaba.png)
 it is recommend to open the project at that level (the one that in the same level as "front-end") as opening it at the root might cause some issues.

 After open the project, use maven to grab any dependency that in the pom file with
 ```
 Right click on the Project name -> Maven -> Reload Project
 ```